-Beforehand the mood of the establishment, black and white alike, had been cautious, alarmed that the largest black rally here since Martin Luther King gave his "I have a dream" speech in August 1963, would turn into a vehicle for the anti-Semitic, white-baiting views of Mr Farrakhan.
+But Mr Farrakhan's harangue seemed to justify the prior fears of much of the US establishment, black and white alike - that the largest civil rights rally here since Martin Luther King gave his "I have a Dream" speech in August 1963, might turn into a free national platform for his black separatist, anti-Semitic views.

-Earlier General Colin Powell, who along with several moderate black church, civil rights and political figures, had shunned the rally, said he wished "Someone else had had the idea of the March".
-Defending his absence, the possible presidential candidate said his presence on the speaker's podium would have given the Nation of Islam leader "more credibility than I would like".
+General Colin Powell, who along with several moderate black church, civil rights and political figures had shunned the rally, was critical too.
+He wished "Someone else had had the idea of the march."
+The singer Stevie Wonder told the crowd, "This is bigger than one man."